mHoney-git/docker-demo/README.md

 # docker-demo
-creating a sample docker image
+creating a docker image to install and run tomcat